Women on the Verge of a Nervous Breakdown: Plot

+Carmen Maura (left) plays Pepa Marcos, who is depressed because her lover Iván has left her.
+She spends the day coping with emergencies and desperately trying to give him a message.

+Antonio Banderas plays Carlos, Ivan’s son, who is engaged to Marisa but becomes attracted to Candela.

+Julieta Serrano plays Lucía, Ivan’s ex-wife, recently released from a mental hospital, who is coming to confront Pepa at gunpoint and to kill Ivan.

+María Barranco plays Candela, who unknowingly had an affair with a Shiite terrorist.

+Rossy de Palma plays Marisa, Carlos’s pushy fiancée who helps herself to gazpacho, unaware it is spiked.

+Kiti Mánver plays Paulina Morales, a lawyer who is handling Carlos’s mother’s divorce from Iván and planning to leave with Ivan.

+Loles León plays the secretary who warns Pepa against making a scene over Ivan.

 Pepa and Iván are voice actors who dub foreign films, most recently Johnny Guitar with Joan Crawford and Sterling Hayden.
 Depressed because Iván has left her, Pepa oversleeps, missing a recording session with Iván, and receiving a voicemail message from him asking her to pack his things in a suitcase he will pick up.
 Arriving at work late after Iván has left, Pepa spends the rest of the day desperately trying to give him an important message.

 Returning home, Pepa finds her answering machine filled with frantic messages from her friend, Candela.
 Exasperated, Pepa rips out the phone, throwing it through the glass doors onto the terrace.
 Hoping for an eventual visit from Iván, who loves gazpacho, she prepares gazpacho spiked with sleeping pills.
 Candela arrives; before she can explain her dire situation, Carlos arrives with his pushy and snobbish fiancée Marisa.
 Apartment-hunting, they coincidentally have come to tour Pepa's penthouse.
 Carlos and Pepa figure out that Carlos is Iván's son with Lucía, Iván's ex-wife, and that Pepa is Iván's lover of three years.
 Carlos does not know where Iván is.
 Meanwhile, a bored Marisa helps herself to gazpacho from the refrigerator, unaware it is spiked; she sleeps on a lounge chair on the terrace for the next several hours.

 An ignored and desperate Candela tries to kill herself by jumping off the balcony but hangs by her hands and is rescued.
 Candela explains that she unknowingly had an affair with a man who turned out to be a Shiite who brought friends from his terrorist cell to stay.
 They are planning to hijack a flight to Stockholm that evening and divert it to Beirut.
 When the terrorists left, Candela fled; she fears that she will be implicated as an accomplice.
 On Carlos's recommendation, Pepa goes to consult a lawyer who is handling his mother's divorce from Iván.
 The lawyer, Paulina, behaves strangely and refuses to help Pepa, who sees plane tickets to Stockholm that evening on Paulina's secretary's desk.